 \section{Abstract}

-Developing generalizable reasoning capabilities in multimodal large language models (MLLMs) remains challenging.
-Motivated by cognitive science literature suggesting that gameplay promotes transferable cognitive skills, we propose a novel post-training paradigm, Visual Game Learning or ViGaL, where MLLMs develop out-of-domain generalization of multimodal reasoning through playing arcade-like games.
-Specifically, we show that after training a 7B-parameter MLLM via reinforcement learning (RL) on simple arcade-like games, \textit{e.g.}.
-Snake, significantly enhances its downstream performance on multimodal math benchmarks like MathVista, and on multi-discipline questions like MMMU, \textit{without seeing any worked solutions, equations, or diagrams during RL}, suggesting the capture of transferable reasoning skills.
-Remarkably, our model outperforms specialist models tuned on multimodal reasoning data in multimodal reasoning benchmarks, while preserving the base model’s performance on general visual benchmarks, a challenge where specialist models often fall short.
-Our findings suggest a new post-training paradigm: synthetic, rule-based games can serve as controllable and scalable pre-text tasks that unlock generalizable multimodal reasoning abilities in MLLMs.
+Developing reasoning capabilities in multimodal large language models (MLLMs) remains challenging.
+Motivated by literature suggesting that gameplay promotes transferable reasoning skills, we propose a novel post-training method, Visual Game Learning (ViGaL), where MLLMs develop generalizable reasoning skills through playing arcade-like games.
+Specifically, we show that training a 7B-parameter MLLM via reinforcement learning (RL) on simple games like Snake significantly enhances the downstream performance on multimodal math benchmarks like MathVista, on multi-discipline questions like MMMU and on 3D spatial reasoning benchmarks like VSI-Bench, without seeing any worked solutions, equations, or diagrams during RL.
+Remarkably, our model outperforms specialist models post-trained on benchmark-oriented multimodal reasoning data, while preserving the model’s performance on general visual benchmarks, a challenge where specialist models often fall short.
+Our findings suggest that multimodal reasoning can emerge from gameplay, pointing to a promising strategy of designing surrogate tasks for RL post-training.